scylladb/scylladb/docs/dev/cdc.md

 #### Gossiper-based topology changes

 The joining node learns about the current vnodes, chooses tokens which will split them into smaller vnodes and creates a new `cdc::topology_description` which refines those smaller vnodes.
-This is done in the `cdc::topology_description_generator` class.
-It then inserts the generation description into an internal distributed table `cdc_generation_descriptions_v2` in the `system_distributed_everywhere` keyspace.
+This is done in the `cdc::make_new_generation_description` function It then inserts the generation description into an internal distributed table `cdc_generation_descriptions_v2` in the `system_distributed_everywhere` keyspace.
 The table is defined as follows:
 ```
 CREATE TABLE system_distributed_everywhere.cdc_generation_descriptions_v2 (
     id uuid,